Posts

 This was one of the first ideas to come from the car manufacturers.
 In theory the idea is not too bad.
 If you look into your boot you will see a very thin looking wheel.

-The cars that are fitted with Bridgestone Run Flat Tyres do not have a spare tyre at all.
-The technology is in the actual tyres.
-When you get a puncture in a run flat the increased strength in the tyres structure.
-Consequently and supports the weight of the cars weight without having any air in.
-This is only a temporary fix.
-Thus, once again the car must not exceed 50 MPH.
-The other downside of the run flat tyres.
+Thus, once again, the car must not exceed 50 MPH.
+The other downside of running flat tyres.
 Of course, is that because the tyre has been run on.
 Unfortunately, they are usually damaged beyond repair and a new one is required.
-The main advantage is.Subsequently, if you do get a puncture then you can just drive the car at 50 MPH.
-Importantly, in relative safety without the car deviating and the driver having to get out of the car and changing a wheel.
+The main advantage is.Subsequently, if you do get a puncture, you can just drive the car at 50 MPH.
+Importantly, in relative safety without the car deviating and the driver having to get out of the car and change a wheel,.

-Emergency tyre repair kit spare tyre system
+Emergency tyre repair kit, spare tyre system

 So in all my experience, most tyres succumb to side wall damage.
-Including, larger repairs that the emergency repair kit will not be able to cope with.
+Including larger repairs that the emergency repair kit will not be able to cope with.
 The last car that I had with this system was a Nisan Juke.
-Because we travel to France a couple of times a year, we needed a spare tyre so we found an alloy wheel that fitted the studs and fitted a new spare tyre, you will also need a small jack and a wheel brace, because these are not supplied by the car manufacturers.
-This is an easy thing to do if you have a friendly tyre retailer and well worth the effort to cover yourself in case you have a dreaded puncture in the middle of nowhere.
+Because we travel to France a couple of times a year, we needed a spare tyre, so we found an alloy wheel that fitted the studs and fitted a new spare tyre.

-Flat Tyres on the Motorway: Join the Breakdown Service
+Flat Tyres on the motorway

 Flat Tyres on the Motorway